pyca/cryptography/docs/hazmat/primitives/padding.rst

 .. currentmodule:: cryptography.hazmat.primitives.padding

-Padding is a way to take data that may or may not be be a multiple of the block size for a cipher and extend it out so that it is.
+Padding is a way to take data that may or may not be a multiple of the block size for a cipher and extend it out so that it is.
 This is required for many block cipher modes as they require the data to be encrypted to be an exact multiple of the block size.